Loading

 © The Authors.
 Blue Eyes Intelligence Engineering and Sciences Publication (BEIESP).
 This is an open access article under the CC-BY-NC-ND license (http://creativecommons.org/licenses/by-nc-nd/4.0/)

-Abstract: The key element for mechanics of every vehicle be it a 2-wheeler, 3-wheeler, 4-wheeler and so on requires engine oil to work smoothly.
-Engine oil’s primary function is to lubricate the moving elements of engines, which are constantly undergoing friction.
-As a result, friction is decreased, which tends to diminish longevity of engine parts.
-During combustion, energy is wasted, and mechanical parts rubbing against one another raise engine temperature.
-With increased usage the engine takes a lot of wear and tear this leads to accumulation of impurities in the oil.
-The project describes the design and development of an IoT based oil impurities, level monitoring instrument and its operational methodology.
-This project uses a unique approach with LED spectrophotometry.
-The developed instrument in the project will do Qualitative and Quantitative assessment of lubricant oil in IC engine’s sump.
-This in turn aids in carrying out decisive actions to maintain the ecological emissions and engine life cycle.
+Abstract: The key element for the mechanics of every vehicle, whether it is a 2-wheeler, 3-wheeler, 4-wheeler, or so on, requires engine oil to work smoothly.
+The primary function of engine oil is to lubricate the moving elements of engines, which are constantly subjected to friction.
+As a result, friction is decreased, which tends to diminish the longevity of engine parts.
+During combustion, energy is wasted, and mechanical parts rubbing against one another raise the engine temperature.
+With increased usage, the engine undergoes considerable wear and tear, resulting in the accumulation of impurities in the oil.
+The project describes the design and development of an IoT-based instrument for monitoring oil impurity levels, along with its operational methodology.
+This project employs a novel approach utilising LED spectrophotometry.
+The developed instrument in the project will conduct both qualitative and quantitative assessments of lubricant oil in the IC engine’s sump.
+This, in turn, enables taking decisive actions to mitigate ecological emissions and extend the engine life cycle.

 Keywords: Arduino, Engine oil, IOT, LED, Light dependent resistor, Spectroscopy.